large image

 So, for a while at least, true originality and creativity can be left to the human mind.
 Ultimately a lot of the AI technology out there still recycles deep, human-created data resulting in simple variations of what has come before.

-However, that is not to say that Artificial Intelligence doesn’t have a place in the video production industry.
-In fact, AI has become a hot conversation, and one of the big trends in video marketing.
-The majority of tools available have an incredible power to elevate the production process, and either embolden creative ideas or at the very least, simplify the process.
+However, that is not to say that Artificial Intelligence doesn’t have a place in the armoury of video production agencies.
+In fact, AI has become a hot conversation, and one of the dominant trends in our rundown of 2025 video marketing statistics.
+The majority of accessible AI video production tools have an incredible power to elevate the production process, and either embolden creative ideas or at the very least, simplify the process.

-Lambda Films is a video production company that has been fully embracing the opportunities afforded by AI, and so in this post we’ll be dissecting the future of AI video production by examining the tools and platforms available at each stage of the production process.
+Lambda Films is a video production company that has been fully embracing the range of AI tools for video production.
+So, in this post we’ll be dissecting the future of AI video production by examining the tools and platforms available at each stage of the production process.

 Contents